Šámalova chata: History

 The origin of the hut goes back to 1756 when Mr. Riedel built it as a residential timbered house, together with a glass works, which was operational until 1817.
 Twenty years later, the works was demolished.

 In 1844, the residential house was sold to the Clam-Gallas family, local nobility, which reconstructed the house in a timbered hunting hut.
 Today, the hut is called Šámalova chata.

 In 1929, the hut became the property of the Czechoslovak state and it was used as a seat of the local forest office of Bedřichov.
 It was also used as a recreational hut of the Czechoslovak government during the World War I and World War II.
 In connection with the visit of Eduard Beneš, a Czechoslovak president between 1935 and 1938 and 1945 and 1948, a water turbine was installed in the Blatný pound (in Czech Blatný rybník), approximately 800 m away from the hut, and the hut was electrified.

+After 1989, the area has been used in film production, for example the 1994 television series Prima sezóna and the 2016 drama film Tenkrát v ráji.

 Legacy

 The hut was also frequently used by the Czech politician Přemysl Šámal. Šámal was the head of the Office of the President of Czechoslovakia during the First Czechoslovak Republic; at the beginning of the World War II, he became a leading member of Anti-Nazi movement called Politické ústředí and he was tortured to death in the Nazi prison at Moabit, Berlin on 9 March 1941.
 In his memory, a plague was erected on the side of the meadow.
 In addition, the hut has started to be called as Šámal hut (in Czech Šámalova chata).
-During the period between the World War I and World War II, the hut was renovated and the most of the rooms were coated with the larch wood.
+During the period between the World War I and World War II, the hut was renovated and most of the rooms were lined with larch wood.
 Its largest room was refurbished in a similar fashion as a room and bath of Jan Masaryk, the Czech foreign minister at the time, in Černín Palace in Prague.